ITBE-Lab/MA/README.md

                                    Default is 50.
         --minRefSize <num>         If the reference is smaller than <num> nt we disable all heuristics.
                                    Default is 10000000.
+        --minSecToPrimRatio <num>  Only output secondary alignments if their score is larger or equal than <num> * score of primary alignment.
+                                   Default is 0.75.
+        --maxOverlapSupp <num>     An alignment is considered supplementary if it overlaps less than <num> percent with the primary alignment.
+                                   Default is 0.1.
+        --disableHeuristics        Setting this switch will disable all break criteria but maxTries.
+This way one can ensure that MA never gives up searching for alignments.
+Hence, MA will be better at finding outlier alignments, but reads that have no good alignment at all will cause high runtime penalties.
 ```

 ## Thanks ...